unionai/unionai-docs/source/core-concepts/artifacts/consuming-artifacts-in-workflows.md

 ## Launching a workflow that consumes an artifact

-To launch a workflow that consumes an artifact as one of its inputs, navigate to the workflow in the Union console and click **Launch Workflow**:
+To launch a workflow that consumes an artifact as one of its inputs, navigate to the workflow in the UI and click **Launch Workflow**:

 ![Launch workflow UI with artifact query](/_static/images/artifacts/launch_workflow_artifact_query.png)